aczutro/czutils/README.md

 like, you can revert the changes by copying the hidden back-up back to the original file: `uhide -o path/to/.file.txt`.

+### czmake

+Reads a  plain list of shell  commands either from file  or from STDIN and  creates a  `Makefile`  in  which each  command  is an  individual target.

+All targets are invoked by the *all* target, so a call to `make [all]` will execute all  commands and create an individual log  file for each command.
+The `Makefile`  is formulated  such that  a second  call to `make` will execute only the commands that failed the first time.

+The `Makefile`  also includes  a *clean* target  that will  remove the original input file, the `Makefile` itself, and all the log files.

 ## Installation